 Gambling addiction has been debated for decades.
 Dr. Peele first identified gambling as an addiction in 1975 and has written and lectured on the topic ever since.
 The medical community has finally come around to Dr. Peele’s thinking on this topic.
 Recognising this, in 2013 the DSM-5 (the diagnosis manual for psychologists) included gambling addiction for the first time.

 Gambling addiction affects all aspects of one’s life, no matter how much we convince ourselves that the problem is contained and no one else knows.
-With the Life Process Gambling Program you have the opportunity to overcome your addiction to drugs on your own, from the privacy of your own home.
+With the Life Process Gambling Program you have the opportunity to overcome your gambling addiction on your own, from the privacy of your own home.

 Gambling Addiction Testimonials

 People who Have Successfully Beat Their Addiction with the Life Process Program

 "I wasted 25 years of my life in the bookies, arcades and casinos.
 The first two weeks of my journey on the program was up and down, but with the support of my coach I finally graduated and I haven’t looked back."

 Jim A.United Kingdom, successful Life Process Program® graduate

 "Gambling was ruining my life.
 I had lost so much money and my husband was going to leave me.
 I had never considered quitting before I found Dr. Peele’s program online.
 I was able to work through the program without missing out on my life.
 It hasn’t always been easy, but the LPP really helped me focus on what’s important."